k-bosko/IPO_bubble/README.md

 Offering success was defined here if the IPO price grew by more than $1 on its first day of trading.

 I used these features in my model:
-- Price, Shares, Offer Amount and Employees from Nasdaq data on IPO
+- Price, Shares, Offer Amount, Employees, weekday of IPO from NASDAQ data
 - sector, CEO_pay, CEO_born and SP_Week_Chg - from Yahoo Finance

 I also calculated the total predicted gain from using the model and compare it to the actual gain (if all IPOs which prices went higher than $1 on the first day of trading were predicted correctly - practically impossible task) and the gain using the naive approach - i.e. when we invested in each and every IPO - buying it at opening price and selling at closing price.

 Among the 4 models tested here, **Logistic Regression** performed the best (others are GradientBoost, RandomForest and AdaBoost).
 It has the highest f-beta score which maximizes precision - 0.63 (vs. GB=0.55, RF=0.58, Ada=0.59).
 The second best model which came close is AdaBoost.

-We also get the highest gains with the Logistic Regression - \$37.62 (vs GB=\\$6.29, RF=\$3.13, Ada=\\$9.21).
+We also get the highest gains with the Logistic Regression - \$37.62 (vs GB=\$6.29, RF=\$3.13, Ada=\$9.21).
 It's not the highest possible amount that we could have earned.
 If we could have predicted all successful IPOs correctly, we would have earned \$85.99.
 Still using predictive modelling produced a much better outcome than naive approach, when investing in each and every IPO.
-In this case, the returns would have been negative or \\$-34.09.
+In this case, the returns would have been negative or \$-34.09.

 In general, all tested models performed much better than the naive approach and so could help avoid losing money by investing in unsuccessful IPOs.